jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **They Need Someone to Avenge**
 Phil’s They Need Someone to Avenge power is not optional.
 If he’s in your KO pile at the start of your Main Phase, you must remove him from the game and then you can put +1/+1 counters on your characters.

+# Pixie (MC)
+Set: The Utopia Battles
+**Souldagger**
+**Souldagger** causes a character to lose each modifier it gained during combat.
+A modifier is an effect that modifies the game.
+There are two types of modifiers –

+A one-shot modifier does something immediately and then is done.
+Example: “Put two +1/+1 counters on a character.”

+ A continuous modifier has an ongoing effect on the game, which may or may not have a duration.
+Example: “Choose a character to get +2/+0 and **Lethal** this combat.”

+When Pixie uses Souldagger, it will cause an enemy character to lose any continuous modifiers that are applying to it.
+(It won’t stop any one-shot modifiers because it’s impossible for there to be any one-shot modifiers happening while you use Souldagger.)
+Half-Fairy will give Pixie an XP when any character (including an enemy) pays an .
+This includes when a character uses an Super Power, or choosing to spend an when you play the Plot Twist Sacred Ground.

 # Professor X (MC)
 Set: New Mutants
 In this set the Professor gets a whole new main character, and this time he goes up to Level 3.
 (Note: This new Professor X can’t level up into the old one from The Marvel Battles set and vice versa.
 A main character can only level up into a main character from the same set or into one that has the same artwork as it does.)